matrix8967/text-mainframe-computer-mirror/_posts/2020-07-23-This-Machine.md

 * 100% Linux.
 No more dual-booting into an adware ridden shithole for games.
 * No SATA allowed - ride or die for NVMe m.2.
 * No Moving Parts (Except Fans.)
-* All Fans are now PWM / Thermal Scaled a Fan Curve.
+* All Fans are now PWM / Thermal Scaled on a Fan Curve.
 * A Fully Modular PSU.
-* A smaller form factor case for the Mid-ATX size category.
 * Re-Enforced PCIE Slots so I don't have to improv fixes for [gpu-sagging.](../../../assets/images/RWB/gpusag.jpeg)

-(I know this shit is long af, idk how I'm gonna organize it all yet.
+(I know this shit is long af, I'm gonna reorganize it I think.
 Still working on it.
 Sorry for typos don't `@` me.)

 # Ship of Theseus.